 This course provides individual instruction for non-majors in percussion.
 Individual instruction in percussion can assist students of all levels to improve their performance abilities.
 Special fees apply.
 Two credits requires one half-hour lesson per week.
 This course requires public performance and may be repeated for credit.
-Lecture/Lab: One half-hour session per week

-MUSA-114V
+MUSA-114V 2 Credits